Mohammed-Ali45/BIOM9450_Tut4/README.md

 ## Concerns

 The entirety of this project was built using a 1080p monitor.
 While extensive testing was done at different zoom levels, it is unknown whether the page will display correctly or as desired on a higher or lower resolution screen.

+## Color palette

+Hex code bba17a was used for headings on both white and grey backgrounds, blanched almond was used for select backgrounds, styling elements.
+Hex code 3b3937 was used for various backgrounds and text elements.